 - ChartMogul calculates ARPA using MRR, which comes from invoice line items and not transactions.

-- A customer with an Active or Past due status is counted as a subscriber.
+- Customers with an Active Subscriber or Past-due Subscriber status are counted as subscribers.
 Learn more about customer and subscription statuses.

 - A customer with multiple subscriptions is counted as one subscriber.